The Clanging Funeral Bell

 And

-funeral bell over this podcast.
+funeral bell over this podcast?

-because you know it's got to end really due to capitalism.
+Because you know, it's got to end really due to capitalism.
 It's just like

 nobody wanted to sponsor it, nobody wants to advertise on it.
-I have this slightly whatever, the fucking upgraded version of Spotify, that means I get is it like there's zero advertisements.
+I have this slightly whatever, this fucking upgraded version of Spotify, that means I get

+like there's zero advertisements.
 Oh, I see, right, okay.
-Um,

 well, I have something to say about maybe why we haven't had the Iron Brew thing, right?
-What well, this is my theory.
-They've told me Iron Brew

 You can talk about this, murders, and these things.